intersystems/git-source-control/README.md

 To specify where files should go relative to your repository root, add mappings via the "Settings" menu item.
 A mapping has three parts:
 * The file extension to use: e.g., CLS, MAC.
 As a special case for web application files, use "/CSP/" as the mapping.
 * A filter on the files of that type (e.g., a package name or web application folder)
 * The folder relative to the repo root that contains the item.
 This controls behavior for import and export.
+The keyword `<env>` will be expanded into the environment name to support different mapping configurations, for example for system default settings.

 This might look like: